ApoorvSaxena/lozad.js/README.md

 ## Browser Support

 Available in [latest browsers](http://caniuse.com/#feat=intersectionobserver).
 If browser support is not available, then make use of this [polyfill](https://www.npmjs.com/package/intersection-observer).

+## FAQs

+Checkout the [FAQ Wiki](https://github.com/ApoorvSaxena/lozad.js/wiki/Frequently-Asked-Questions) for some common gotchas to be aware of while using **lozad.js**

 ## Contribute